StrangeBeeCorp/docs/docs/thehive/setup/installation/migration.md

     [warn] o.t.t.m.t.Input - Pre 2.13 file observables are ignored in MISP alert ffa3a8503ab0cd4f99fc6937a8e9b827
     ```

+---

 ## Starting TheHive
-Once the migration process is successfully completed, TheHive can be started.
+Once the migration process has successfully completed, you can start TheHive.
+However, during the initial startup, data indexing occurs, and the service may not be immediately available.
+This indexing process may take some time.

 !!!
 Warning
-    During the first start data are indexed and service is not available ; this can take some time.
-Do not stop or restart the service at this time.
+    During the initial startup, refrain from stopping or restarting TheHive service until the indexing process is complete to ensure data integrity and service availability.

+&nbsp;